MicrosoftDocs/power-platform/power-platform/admin/invite-users-azure-active-directory-b2b-collaboration.md

    Next, assign the invited users with appropriate security roles for the environment so they can access it.
 See [Create users](create-users.md).

 ## Notify your invited users
- To complete the user invitation, notify your invited users and provide them with the URL for the environment they are invited to (for example, https://contoso.crm.dynamics.com).
+ To complete the user invitation, notify your invited users and provide them with the URL for the environment they're invited to (for example, https://contoso.crm.dynamics.com).

 ## Power Apps support for B2B guest maker